Grandmothers: Pillars of Resilience and Hope

 With support from the Stephen Lewis Foundation, GRANI has expanded to benefit 108 grandmothers across six villages in Thika and Maragua sub-counties.
 Together, these grandmothers care for 265 AIDS orphans, including some living with HIV who require critical care and support.

-Your support can help WEMIHS continue to transform the lives of these courageous grandmothers and the vulnerable children under their care.
+Your support can help transform the lives of these courageous grandmothers caring for orphaned children.

 Our Programs